Nomaddis/UDG/README.md

 # Test task for Astwellsoft
-## Install all dependencies from package.json file (run "npm install" from command line)
+## Install all dependencies from package.json file
+Run "npm install" from command line
-## To start server please run default gulp task in command line. (default task is 'gulp')
+## To start server please run default gulp task in command line.
+Default task is 'gulp'